Andrettin/Wyrmsun/readme.txt

 - Neutral faction buildings can now spawn neutral hostile units if the building is located in a non-owned settlement.
 - Mercenary Camps are now indestructible.

+* Characters
+- Added Thiodolf, recruitable from the Wolfing Clan.

 * Civilizations
 - Added more personal names for the Celts and the Suebi.

+* Events
+- Added event in which Thiodolf gives a war-speech in poetry form, providing the Inspired Army modifier temporarily.
+- Added Horse-Meat Eating Prohibited event for Mercia, if it has Christianity as its religion.
+The event provides the Religious Fervor modifier temporarily.

 * Factions
 - The Suebi Tribe is now a polity instead.